rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The partially ordered commutative epistemic fusion ring .......................................................

-The disjunctive and conjunctive epistemic fusions of two bpv-sets *X* and *Y*, denoted :math:`X \oplus Y` respectively :math:`X \ominus Y`, give the bpv-sets defined as follows.
+The disjunctive and conjunctive epistemic fusions of two bpv-sets *X* and *Y*, denoted :math:`X \oplus Y` respectively :math:`X \otimes Y`, give the bpv-sets defined as follows.

 For all :math:`z \in E_{X \oplus Y}` the membership characteristic :math:`r\big(\,z \in (X \oplus Y)\,\big)\; =`